 - If including your work life is too difficult, take the challenge for your personal life.

-Use Zero Waste 101 to help you out!
+Use Zero Waste 101 to help you

-Living a zero waste lifestyle–even for just 5 days–requires some thinking and preparation.
 Use our Zero Waste 101 page for information and strategies that can help you be successful.

 Have any questions?

 For questions about what waste goes where, use the Region of Waterloo’s Waste Whiz to find out if something can be recycled or put in your green bin.
-Or download My Waste app offered by the Region for Blackberry, Android and Apple devices.
+Or better yet, download My Waste app offered by the Region for Blackberry, Android and Apple devices.

 Still have questions?
 Ask us!